 Skip to main content

-Duck Detective: Glamping Ghosts and Midlife Murmurs (Review)
+Duck Detective: Glamping Ghosts and Midlife Murmurs (Game Review)

 Duck Detective: The Ghost of Glamping waddles back with even more cozy charm and dry wit than its cult‑favorite predecessor.
 From Berlin indie Happy Broccoli Games comes a stand‑alone caper that drops Eugene McQuacklin; a melancholic, divorce‑scarred sleuth with an alarming bread habit; into a luxury campsite where ghost stories and personal regrets tangle.
 The mystery favors warmth over violence: no bodies, plenty of personality.
 You’ll interview an eccentric cast, comb through tactile clues, and assemble goofy yet poignant deductions in a tightly paced, character‑first case crafted for players who relish snug detective puzzles, sharp dialogue, and storytelling that’s as heartfelt as it is delightfully absurd; watch the trailer here: